 As with any disorder or disease process, a Nursing Care plan is essential.
-When caring for patients and co-workers with a diagnosis of whinorrhea it’s imperative to have specific nursing interventions in place to prevent the spread or outbreak of whinorrhea.
+When caring for patients and co-workers with a diagnosis of whinorrhea, it’s imperative to have specific nursing interventions in place to prevent the spread or outbreak of whinorrhea.

 Whinorrhea the state of the frequency of whining.
-More than 3 times (per shift) for patients and more than 4 times in co-workers.
+More than 3 times (per shift) for patients and more than 4 times for co-workers.
 Whining can be intermittent or consistent.
 In patients, whining can be centered around comfort, timeliness, or a myriad of other items.

-In co-workers, whining is primarily centered around the work environment, co-workers, patients, or home-life.
+In co-workers, whining is primarily centered around the work environment, co-workers, patients, or home life.

 - Acute anxiety related to whinorrhea

-- Deficient Knowledge about the condition, prognosis, and treatment needs related to limited exposure information, misinterpretation of information and/or cognitive limitations.
+- Deficient Knowledge about the condition, prognosis, and treatment needs related to limited exposure information, misinterpretation of information, and/or cognitive limitations.

 - Assess for the ‘root’ of the whining.